CertiKProject/zkwasm-fv/README.md

 Axiom rest_mops_common : iscommon rest_mops_cell.
 ```

-### Integer overflow
+### Integer Overflow

-Currently the proofs mostly do not handle the possibility of overflows in the field arithmetic, i.e. the numbers are treated as integers rather than integers modulo p.
+Currently the proofs mostly do not handle the possibility of overflows in the field arithmetic, i.e. the numbers are treated as integers rather than integers modulo $p$.
 This is to save proof effort in cases where it is clear form inspection that the values in the gates are so small that they will not overflow.
-However, we took care to model the modulo operation precisely in the cases we we thought it might be unclear: for all the "encoding" functions that packs multiple values into one integer, and for the OpBinModel.v  since arithmetic operations requires being particularly careful about overflow.
-The difference can be seen in two definitions `gate` (which assumes the gate expression values are small) versus `pgate` (which forces the proof engineer to prove the non-overflow).
+However, we took care to model the modulo operation precisely in the cases we thought it might be unclear: for all the "encoding" functions that packs multiple values into one integer, and for `OpBinModel.v` since arithmetic operations require being particularly careful about overflow.
+The difference can be seen in two definitions: `gate` (which assumes the gate expression values are small) versus `pgate` (which forces the proof engineer to prove the non-overflow).

-### Assumptions about the frontend and prover
+### Assumptions About the Frontend and Prover

 We also need some assumptions which do not directly correspond to a particular line in source code: [about the size of the integers](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/CommonModel.v#L14) used in the prover, [about the address of call instructions](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/ETableModel.v#L1228), and [about two static call stack entries](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/JTableModel.v#L158) created by Wasmi.

-As a final caveat, in order to save proof effort we make a few assumptions about integer operations, see the file `IntegerFunctions.v`.
+As a final caveat, in order to save proof effort, we make a few assumptions about integer operations.
+See the file `IntegerFunctions.v`.

-## Specification and proofs about the auxiliary tables.
+## Specification and Proofs About the Auxiliary Tables.

 ### RTable

-The RTable place several roles in zkWasm.
-As the name suggests, it has columns with numbers $0 ... common_range(k)$ (the "common range") and $0 ...
-2^16-1$ (the "u16 range"), which are used by the allocator to enforce the range.
-In our development those constraints are axiomatized (see description of the Machine Model above), so we do not prove any lemmas about the range columns.
+The `RTable` places several roles in zkWasm.
+As the name suggests, it has columns with numbers $0 ... common\_range(k)$ (the "common range") and $0 ...
+2^{16}-1$ (the "u16 range"), which are used by the allocator to enforce range checks.
+In our development, those constraints are axiomatized (see description of the Machine Model above), so we do not prove any lemmas about the range columns.

 The other role of the table is to specify (in fixed columns) the result of arithmetic operations on bytes.
 We prove a set of correctness theorems saying that it computes And, Or, Xor, and powers-of-two correctly.

-### BitTable
+### bit_table

-The  BitTable is used as a space to calculate the results of bitwise operations (AND, OR, XOR, POPCOUNT).
+The `bit_table` is used as a space to calculate the results of bitwise operations (AND, OR, XOR, POPCOUNT).
 Each bitwise operation in the execution trace generates several rows in the table, where the operation is computed on individual bytes, and the results are composed into the full words.
-We prove four correctness theorems stating that a row (op, input1, input2, result) is present in the table, the result is indeed the value of the operation applied to the two inputs.
+We prove four correctness theorems stating that a row (op, input1, input2, result) is present in the table and that the result is indeed the value of the operation applied to the two inputs.

 ### MTable

-The mtable is used to represent the state of memory, global variables, local variables and stack during the program execution.
-The functionality is to map 64-bit addresses to 64-bit words (and more complicated abstractions about e.g. byte-addressed memory) is built on top of this functionality.
-Each row in it has the form (eid_start, eid_end, adddress, value, ...), where the two first numbers are the index of the step in the trace that assigned that value to the address, and the index of the next assignment the address (which overwrites the value).
-In order to write constraints using memory zkWasm provides functions `alloc_memory_table_lookup_read_cell` and `alloc_memory_table_lookup_write_cell`, which create various Halo2 constraints about what rows should be present in the MTable.
+The `Mtable` is used to represent the state of memory, global variables, local variables, and stack during the program execution.
+The functionality is to map 64-bit addresses to 64-bit words (and more complicated abstractions, e.g. byte-addressed memory, is built on top of this functionality).
+Each row in it has the form (eid_start, eid_end, adddress, value, ...), where the first number is the index of the step in the trace that assigned `value` to the address and the second number is the index of the next assignment at the address (which overwrites `value`).
+In order to write constraints using memory, zkWasm provides functions `alloc_memory_table_lookup_read_cell` and `alloc_memory_table_lookup_write_cell`, which create various Halo2 constraints about what rows should be present in the `MTable`.

-Compared to the RTable and BitTable the specification is more complex.
-We define an operation [gather_entries eid](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/MTable.v#L273) which returns a finite map representing the state of the memory at given `eid`.
-We then want to prove lemmas saying that if the "lookup read cell" constraints hold, then the read value is the same as what you get by reading from the `gather_entries` map, and smilarly if the "lookup write cells" constraints hold, the map at the next eid is updated in the expected way.
+Compared to the `RTable` and `bit_table`, the specification is more complex.
+We define an operation [gather_entries eid](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/MTable.v#L273), which returns a finite map representing the state of the memory at a given `eid`.
+We then want to prove lemmas saying that if the "lookup read cell" constraints hold, then the read value is the same as what you get by reading from the `gather_entries` map, and similarly if the "lookup write cells" constraints hold, the map at the next `eid` is updated in the expected way.

 However, in reality these results only hold if there are no “extra” entries in the memory table.
-ZkWasm ensures this by a counting scheme: there is a column in the MTable counting the total number of entries, there is a column in ETable tracking how many entries *should* be created by the instructions in the trace, and there is an equality constraint saying that these two counts are equal.
-Thus the correctness depends on a joint invariant between the MTable count, the ETable count, and the constraints for all the instructions.
+ZkWasm ensures this by a counting scheme: there is a column in the `MTable` counting the total number of entries, there is a column in the `ETable` tracking how many entries *should* be created by the instructions in the trace, and there is an equality constraint saying that these two counts are equal.
+Thus the correctness depends on a joint invariant between the `MTable` count, the `ETable` count, and the constraints for all the instructions.

-In order to verify this scheme in a modular way, we define a count (mops_at eid) counting the number of MTable entries created by a particular instruction.
-The the MTable read and write theorems above get an extra precondition saying that the number of operations (mops_at eid typ) is 0 and 1 respectively.
-For each instruction we prove a lemma `opcode_mops_correct` which states that it creates *at least* as many MTable entries as expected.
-Then a lemma [mops_correct](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/ETable.v#L83) uses this and the equality constraint to prove that each instruction created *exactly* as many MTable entries as expected, and finally the correctness proofs for individual instructions can use this information to prove that the read/writes behave as expected.
+In order to verify this scheme in a modular way, we define a count (mops_at eid) counting the number of `MTable` entries created by a particular instruction.
+The `MTable` read and write theorems above get an extra precondition saying that the number of operations (mops_at eid type) is 0 and 1-2, respectively.
+For each instruction, we prove a lemma `opcode_mops_correct`, which states that it creates *at least* as many MTable entries as expected.
+Then a lemma [mops_correct](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/ETable.v#L83) uses this and the equality constraint to prove that each instruction created *exactly* as many `MTable` entries as expected.
+Finally, the correctness proofs for individual instructions can use this information to prove that the read/writes behave as expected.

-The proofs of the MTable correctness then requires proving the format of the table (in particular that it is sorted, see [mtable_sorted](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/MTable.v#L58) in MTable.v) and that all the counts behave as expected.
+The proofs of the MTable correctness then requires proving the format of the table (in particular that it is sorted, see [mtable_sorted](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/MTable.v#L58) in MTable.v), and that all the counts behave as expected.

 ### JTable

-The JTable contains entries representing the entries on the call stack (i.e., the return address).
-There is a counting scheme similar to the MTable, and the proofs are similar, but we require a slightly more complicated invariant about the entries on the call stack (see [jtable_wellformedness](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/ETable.v#L148) in ETable.v).
+The `JTable` contains entries representing the entries on the call stack (i.e., the return address).
+There is a counting scheme similar to the `MTable`, and the proofs are similar, but we require a slightly more complicated invariant about the entries on the call stack (see [jtable_wellformedness](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/ETable.v#L148) in ETable.v).

-## Instruction specifications
+## Instruction Specifications

 The bulk of the formal verification consists of the correctness proofs for each of the Wasm instructions.
 The proofs vary in complexity.
-Some instructions, like pushing a constant onto the stack are quite simple, while loading and storing values in memory is complex because it needs to isolate particular bytes while the MTable is based around words.
+Some instructions, like pushing a constant onto the stack are quite simple, while loading and storing values in memory is complex because it needs to isolate particular bytes while the `MTable` is based around words.
 But however large the correctness proofs are, the final specifications look similar.
 A representative example is [the correctness theorem](https://github.com/CertiKProject/zkwasm-fv/blob/main/src/OpBinBit.v#L28) for the bitwise-AND instruction:

 ```coq
 Theorem BitOp_And_correct : forall i st x1 x2 xs,